Energinet-DataHub/opengeh-wholesale/docs/architecture.md

 (2) publish job completed events to `completed-jobs`.

 Details: The manager provides the output path of the results to the `calculator` and adds the path to job in the SQL table.

-### `result-sender`

-Sends result to actors when aggregation job is complete.

-As per integration design by the MessageHub domain the sender creates the necessary CIM XML RSM-014 documents and sends the path to the `DataAvailable` component of the MessageHub domain.
-This in turn enables the actors to peek and dequeue the messages.

-### `e-sett-result-sender`

-Subscribes to job completed events and sends results to [eSett](https://www.esett.com/) for Nordic imbalance settlement.

 ## Selected Use Cases